Welsh language: Phonology

 The phonology of Welsh includes a number of sounds that do not occur in English and are typologically rare in European languages.
 The voiceless alveolar lateral fricative [ɬ], the voiceless nasals [m̥], [n̥] and [ŋ̊], and the voiceless alveolar trill [r̥] are distinctive features of the Welsh language.
 Stress usually falls on the penultimate syllable in polysyllabic words, and the word-final unstressed syllable receives a higher pitch than the stressed syllable.

 Symbols in parentheses are either allophones, or found only in loanwords.

 The vowels /ɨ̞/ and /ɨ/ are only found in Northern varieties of Welsh.
 In the South these have merged with /ɪ/ and /i/ in all cases.

 Orthography

-Welsh is written in a Latin alphabet of 29 letters, of which eight are digraphs treated as separate letters for collation:
+Welsh is written in a Latin alphabet of 29 letters, of which eight are digraphs treated as single letters for collation, for example fy comes before ffrwyth in the dictionary: